-Like we talked about when we said to compress some larger files, you will also need to do this with images.
+We talked about when we said to compress some larger files.
+You will also need to do this with images.
 However, do not use the same tool (Gzip) to do so.
-Instead, use something like Photoshop or GIMP for this as it gives you more granular control of the final product.
+Instead, use something like Photoshop or GIMP for this, as it gives you more granular control of the final product.
 Also, make sure that the correct file types are used for the correct types of images.
-Generally, you want to use JPG files for photographs and complex images, and you’ll want to use PNG files for graphics and objects with fewer than 16 colors.
-There are also SVG images and a few other filetypes, but generally, you’ll want to make sure that the majority of your site uses JPG, PNG, or SVG filetypes for images.
-You can also use CSS spritesheets to create a template for images you use often (like icons and buttons).
-This allows you to combine all your frequently used images into a single file that all loads at once, then you can simply display (using CSS) the part of the larger image that you wish.
+Generally, you want to use JPG files for photographs and complex images.
+You’ll want to use PNG files for graphics and objects with fewer than 16 colors.
+There are also SVG images and a few other filetypes.
+Still, generally, you’ll want to make sure that most of your site uses JPG, PNG, or SVG filetypes for images.
+You can also use CSS sprite sheets to create a template for images you often use (like icons and buttons).
+This allows you to combine all your frequently used images into a single file that all loads at once, then you can display (using CSS) the part of the larger image you wish.
 This will cut down on HTTP requests to your server and improve Page Speed scores.

 Leverage Your Browser Caching

-To Minify your code, reduce thee nubmer of uneceessary bits by removing redundant characters, unecessary spaces, extra commas, unecessary comments, and any unused code.
-This shouldn’t be done manually.
+To minimize your code, reduce unnecessary bits by removing redundant characters, unnecessary spaces, extra commas, unnecessary comments, and any unused code.
+Of course, this shouldn’t be done manually.
 In fact, Google themselves have recommended the following tools to help you on your quest to minifying your code: